Chapter 3:

 "Now captain, zu it now.
 Cast ze protection barrier, zen shoot me vith a lightning strike to knock me out."

 By the time Miko arrived at the scene, Sugar-Saboteurs was nothing but a steaming pile of rubble and ash.
-Voluntina B. Widow was long gone, as well as any hard evidence we had to help bring her in.
+Voluntina B. Widow was long gone, as was any hard evidence we had to help bring her in.

 I released my grip on the bubble shield spell I had conjured around us at the very last minute.
 The blue dome slowly dissipated, giving Miko a clear view of the unconscious Aki lying in my arms.